Forecasting Generative Amplification: Differential amplification factor

-When the true distribution $\ptrue$ is available implicitly as a large holdout dataset $D_\text{true}^{\Ntest}$, we can obtain an alternative measure of amplification by replacing $D_\text{true}^{\Ntrain}$ with this holdout dataset.
+Because we do not have a large holdout dataset we need a metric with a known asymptotic to extrapolate from $\Ntrain$.

-This approach requires a two-sample test statistic $M^{\text{test}}$ for which the left-hand side of \cref{eq:amplification_core_differential} is known.
-This is the case if $M^{\text{test}}$ has an analytically known asymptotic behavior for both samples drawn from identical distributions.
-This requirement limits us to univariate test statistics.
-While multivariate test statistics exist, \eg based on maximum mean discrepancy, energy distance, or the earth mover's distance, none of them have a known asymptotic behavior.
-Further, several univariate test statistics, such as the $\chi^2$ test, Student-t test, and F-test, assume a certain form of the one-dimensional distribution, which we can not guarantee for an arbitrary generative task.
+This approach requires a two-sample test statistic $M$ for which the left-hand side of \cref{eq:amplification_core_differential} is known.
+This is the case if $M$ has an analytically known asymptotic behavior for both samples drawn from identical distributions.
+This requirement limits us to uni-variate test statistics.
+While multivariate test statistics exist, \eg based on maximum mean discrepancy, energy distance, the earth mover's distance, or the Neyman construction~\cite{Grossi:2024axb,Grossi:2025pmm} none of them have a known asymptotic behavior.
+Further, several uni-variate test statistics, such as the $\chi^2$ test, Student-t test, and F-test, assume a certain form of the 1D distribution, which we cannot guarantee for an arbitrary generative task.
 Another set of methods, for example the Mann-Whitney U test, only test for differences in the mean or variance of the distributions, but not for the general distribution equality that we want to test.
 This leaves us with the Kolmogorov-Smirnov (KS) test~\cite{an1933sulla,smirnov1948table}, which is cheap to evaluate and has a known asymptotic behavior.

-To perform univariate tests, we need a summary statistic that compresses the high-dimensional phase space information into a one-dimensional variable, which is designed to discriminate between the two datasets.
+To perform uni-variate tests, we need a summary statistic that compresses the high-dimen\-sional phase space information into a 1D variable, which is designed to discriminate between the two datasets.
 For specific applications, a physically relevant feature might be the best choice.
 As a general approach, we train a classifier to separate a generated set from the training set.
 The output of the trained classifier approximates the likelihood ratio for each point in any dataset, describing its agreement with the training data.
 This likelihood ratio is the most powerful summary statistic according to the Neyman-Pearson lemma, satisfying our criteria for a summary statistic.
+We note that this optimality only holds asymptotically and relies on the fact that the classifier is optimal in reducing the high-dimensional data into a discriminative summary statistic.
+A similar strategy has been applied in a different context in Ref.~\cite{Grosso:2023scl}.